rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 **ServerID** - The DDS Router runs discovery server on the Server ID.
 By default, the ServerID is set to 0.
 **ServerPort** - The DDS Router runs discovery server on the Server Port.
 By default, ServerPort is set to 11811.

-**DomainID** - DDS Router Client uses the DomainID on the device components to ensure it only listens to the ros2 nodes running on this DomainID.
-By default, the DomainID is set to 0.
-We may explicitly set environment variable `ROS_DOMAIN_ID=0` in the user executables to make sure it runs on domain id 0.
+**DomainID** - DDS Router Client uses device components DomainID to ensure it only listens to the ros2 nodes running on this DomainID.
+It also sets environment variable ROS_DOMAIN_ID in the user executables.
+We may override it by explicitly setting the environment variable ROS_DOMAIN_ID=0 in the user executables to make sure it runs on domain id 0.

-For device-to-device communication, the DDS Router client running on each device edge exchanges data via DDS Router Server running in cloud.
+For device-to-device communication, the DDS Router Client running on each device edge exchanges data via DDS Router Server running in cloud.

-For cloud-to-cloud communication, since they are present in the  same network, FastDDS discovery server is used to discover and establish the communication between two cloud deployments.
+For cloud-to-cloud communication, since they are present in the  same network, FastDDS Discovery Server is used to discover and establish the communication between two cloud deployments.

-For cloud-to-device communication, the cloud has a peer-to-peer communication with the router using the FastDDS discovery server.
-The DDS Router then establishes communication with the device on a different network using the DDS Router client.
+For cloud-to-device communication, the cloud has a peer-to-peer communication with the router using the FastDDS Discovery Server.
+The DDS Router then establishes communication with the device on the same or different network using the DDS Router Client.

 By default, all topics/services/actions are whitelisted in a package component.
 By default, ros2 nodes use shared memory to communicate with other nodes on the same system.
 So a config is mounted and the environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` is set on user containers (cloud/device) to make sure it runs with UDP protocol.